 Hotels and Influencer Marketing

 The stats are pretty clear that influencer marketing can be quite effective for hotels.
-Rhythm One found that for every $1 spent on influencer marketing, $2.26 in earned media value was returned Tweet This!.
-Too further support Ms. Davis’ offer, Tweet This!63% of European consumers found that opinions posted online and recommendations were the two most acted upon formats when it comes to hotel stays[/button]
+Rhythm One found that for every $1 spent on influencer marketing, $2.26 in earned media value was returned.
+Too further support Ms. Davis' offer, 63% of European consumers found that opinions posted online and recommendations were the two most acted upon formats when it comes to hotel stays[/button]

 My personal approach to influencer marketing is quite different than most, but saves me from the situations above.
 My pitch to companies is this – let me put the word out there and then we'll see how it works out.
 With hotels, that's a bit different in that your stay was of expense to the hotel.
 Perhaps an agreement could have been put in place where Ms. Darby offered to pay for the stay – but wanted to inform them that she had influence in their industry.
 Then she could have offered a rebate or refund based on the response.
 Something like,